Introduction (for those new to this website):

 This vintage (1940s) Nancy Ann Storybook doll (princess? bride?) has a painted face that is 975 +/- 35 ppm cadmium.
 Her hair was also positive for cadmium at 893 +/- 34 ppm.
-The amount of cadmium that is considered toxic/unsafe in an item made for children today is 40 ppm lead and higher.
+The amount of cadmium that is considered toxic/unsafe in an item made for children today is 40 ppm and higher.
 Read more about cadmium here.
-She was (surprisingly!) negative for lead.
+She was (surprisingly!) negative for Lead.

 Thanks to Stephanie Hastings for donating (again!) and supporting my advocacy!